John Hannah Gordon

 Sir John Hannah Gordon KC (26 July 1850 – 23 December 1923) was a Scottish-Australian politician and judge.
 He was a member of the South Australian Legislative Council from 1888 to 1892 and from 1893 to 1903.
 He was a minister under four Premiers: John Cockburn, Frederick Holder, Charles Kingston and John Jenkins, variously as Minister for Education, Chief Secretary, Attorney-General, and Minister Controlling the Northern Territory.
 He was a judge of the Supreme Court of South Australia from 1903.

 Early life

 Gordon was born at Kilmacolm, Renfrewshire, Scotland, the eldest son of the Rev. James Gordon, preacher of the Free Church, and his wife Margaret, née Leonard.
-The family emigrated to South Australia in 1859 where Rev. Gordon took charge of the Presbyterian church at Mount Barker, and was afterwards stationed at Gawler.
+The family emigrated to South Australia in 1859 where Rev. Gordon became a minister in Mount Barker before later moving to Gawler.
 Gordon's younger brother, William Beattie Gordon, who was born in Gawler, became a member of parliament in Western Australia.

-Gordon was educated at Mount Barker under James Clezy, M.A., and at Gawler under the Rev. J. Leonard and L. S. Burton.
-On leaving school he studied theology and classics for two years and was then for some years in the offices of W. Duffield and Company of Gawler, and Dunn and Company, Port Adelaide.
-He took up the study of law and served his articles with J. J. Bonnar in Strathalbyn.
-He was admitted to the South Australian bar in 1876 but practised for 11 years at Strathalbyn as a solicitor.
-Gordon did not become a QC until 1900.

 On 4 January 1877 at the Presbyterian church, Strathalbyn, Gordon married Ann Wright Rogers (20 February 1855 – 20 April 1951), youngest daughter of William Rogers MHA.
 They had two sons and two daughters.

-Political career

-In 1888 Gordon was elected to the Legislative Council for the Southern District, a seat he held for 15 years.
-He was Minister of Education in the Cockburn ministry from June 1889 to August 1890 and held the same position in the first Holder ministry from June to October 1892.

-Gordon became Chief Secretary in the Kingston ministry in June 1893 but resigned on 15 February 1896.
-He was Attorney-General of South Australia in Holder's second ministry from December 1899 to May 1901 and from May 1901 to December 1903 in the Jenkins ministry.

-A strong federalist, he was a representative of South Australia at the 1891 convention, was elected fifth out of 33 candidates in 1897, and sat on the constitutional committee.